docx-editor 1.x has shipped. Vue support, i18n, agents.

 A custom agent picks the subset of the catalog the deployment needs, adds whatever domain-specific tools it owns, and writes the system prompt that drives the loop.
 The wiring is a single React hook plus a streaming chat client.

 The Roastmaster demo embedded below is a worked example.
-It is a brutally honest editor that reads the document, picks the worst three to five offenders, and leaves a witty comment anchored to each.
-Read + comment only — no destructive tools, no edits.
+It reads the document, chooses three to five passages, and leaves a comment anchored to each.
+It uses read and comment tools only; it cannot edit document text.

 Step 1: scope the tools.
 Roastmaster never edits text, so useDocxAgentTools is given an include allow-list that drops every mutate tool other than add_comment: